 Provides a wizard for a quick setup

-Allows monitoring the status of the Syncthing systemd unit and to start and stop it (see section
+Allows monitoring the status of the Syncthing systemd unit and starting and stopping it (see section

 "Configuring systemd integration")

-Provides an option to conveniently add the tray to the applications launched when the desktop environment starts
+Provides an option to add the tray to the applications launched when the desktop environment starts

-Can launch Syncthing automatically when started and display stdout/stderr (useful under Windows)
+Can launch Syncthing automatically on startup and display stdout/stderr (useful under Windows)

 Browsing the global file tree and selecting items to add to ignore patterns.